Dogs and summer, cool solutions for hot dogs

 But there isn’t a hard and fast rule so always monitor your dog in warm weather.
 Some dog breeds will struggle more than others when it’s hot.

-Extra care needs to be taken in hot or humid weather for;
+Extra care needs to be taken in the hot or humid weather for;

-- Short-nose dogs like Pugs and Boston terriers
+- Short-nosed dogs like Pugs and Boston terriers

 - Dogs originating from cold climates like Huskies and Malamutes